KSI: Cancelled bouts and second hiatus

-Second cancelled bout against Dillon Danis

 During the broadcast of X Series 17, KSI stated he was eyeing to return in early 2025.
 On 3 January 2025, Misfits Boxing announced that his return would be announced during the broadcast of X Series 20 on 18 January.
 News broke hours before the announcement that former England and Premier League winning left-back Wayne Bridge is being lined up to face KSI for 29 March.
 On the night, KSI came into the ring and revealed his original opponent withdrew, leading into a face off with Bridge.
-On the night, KSI came into the ring and revealed his original opponent withdrew, leading into a face off with Bridge.
 The pair got into a brawl after KSI pushed Bridge and brought up John Terry and Bridge's former girlfriend Vanessa Perroncel.
 However, two days later Bridge withdrew from the bout due to the comments made by KSI about Perroncel.
 On 4 February, it was announced that American mixed martial artist Dillon Danis—who KSI was originally scheduled to face at X Series 004—would replace Bridge and headlined X Series 21 – Unfinished Business at Manchester Arena in Manchester.
 On 21 March, it was announced that the fight will be postponed due to KSI suffering from an illness.
 On 4 April, Misfits Boxing co-president Mams Taylor confirmed on X that X Series 22 – Blinders & Brawls was moved from April 12 to May 16, and will be their next event, confirming that X Series 21 – Unfinished Business was no longer happening.

+On 10 January 2026, in an interview with Ranveer Allahbadia, KSI announced his retirement from boxing, stating that he was "done with boxing" and had even turned down deals to fight Jake Paul that were up to $30 million.
+However during a 28 February interview with Heart, KSI stated that he wasn't retired from boxing but was "on a break".